daKmoR/testing-workflow-for-web-components/README.md

 tags: webcomponents, javascript, testing, karma
 ---

-Whenever you ship something to be used by others you take on a responsibility.
-Unfortunately not always is this responsibility taken care of.
+Whenever you ship something to be used by others you take on a responsibility to deliver safe and stable code.
+Unfortunately, this responsibility is not always taken care of, and one way to improve this is by testing your code.
-One thing to make sure you take it on is to write tests.

-No matter how small - no matter how simple there should be tests.
+No matter how small - no matter how simple your project, there should always be tests.

-*Yes I know reality hit's hard and there will be many cases where that doesn't happen - but strife for it*
+> Yes, I know reality hits hard and there will be many cases where that doesn't happen - but you should always strive to have tests

 ### Disclaimer
-We are going to make a simple version of an accessible input.
+In this tutorial, we're going to make a simple version of an accessible input.
+The aim of this tutorial is to give you a solid understanding of how to put our testing tools to practice, and get a solid and well-tested project.
-Everything you see here is for illustration purposes only - so don't scream at me that you should not do it.
-We do it so we can see all the places where our testing workflow can shine.

-If you wanna play along - all the code is on [github](https://github.com/daKmoR/testing-workflow-for-web-components).
+If you want to play along - all the code is on [github](https://github.com/daKmoR/testing-workflow-for-web-components).

-## Let's get started
+## Let's get started!

-After following [https://open-wc.org/testing/](https://open-wc.org/testing/) you should have the basic setup up and running.
+Start by following the instructions at [https://open-wc.org/testing/](https://open-wc.org/testing/) you should have the basic setup up and running.

 Let's create `src/a11y-input.js`;
 ```js